Quality control automation at Toly thanks to Spark

 · The applications of automated quality control with AI in the cosmetics industry

-· Video interview of Olaf Zahra from Toly
+· Video interview with Olaf Zahra from Toly

 Let's discuss your quality today.